RajJadiyar27/Football-hub-/README.md

 # Football Hub

-A modern web application for soccer fans to track live scores, standings, and news from top football leagues.
+A modern web application for soccer fans to track scores, standings, and news from top football leagues.

 ## Features